laxmynarain/burps/README.md

 ##Philosophy:
 I am a good coder but a beginner at web programming.
 I just wanted to try out my skills at web programming.
 Since, I am a beginner I used the simlest implementation that I could think of.
 I think, programming is not about having knowledge of multiple tools and techniques but it is about being able to think "Computer - sciency" and using the right tools to that end.
 On the way you may have to learn a lots of tool and tricks, and there is no harm there. :).
 It's part of the learning and fun.
 And that's what programming should be - FUN.

 This project was done just to prove that you don't need experience with web programming to provide good web sites.
-Here is my background. __[My Linkedin](http:linkedin.com/in/lsadagopan/)__
+Here is my __[background](http:linkedin.com/in/lsadagopan/)__

 Also: This was part of a coding challenge.
 I'm glad I could complete it in time!